Hello all, in these troubled times the blog is being updated once again.

 Last Thursday I had the chance to talk to the third graders of the Nightingale-Bamford School in New York City.
 They were truly interested in learning about refugees and how even kids like me and you can make a meaningful difference in their lives.

-Today was the second time I spoke using Skype to around 35 sorority sisters from the ΩΦΑ Alpha Kappa Chapter of the University of Kansas.
+Today was the second time I spoke using Skype to around 35 sorority sisters from the ΩΦΑ Alpha Kappa

 Now, three years and many thousands of postcards later, I have seen these pictures along with many others.
 I’ve talked and Skyped with kids all over the US and Canada about refugees.